effepivi/ICE4131-HPC/LAB5/README.md

 $ sbatch  submit1.sh
 ```

 5. Wait for the job to complete.
-Use `squeue -u $USER`.
+Use `squeue -u $USER` repetitively to identify when the job is over.

-6. When the job is terminated, five new files should be there:
+6. When the job is terminated, seven new files should be there:
     - `log_image-openmp.txt`,
     - `log_image-pthread.txt`,
     - `log_image-MPI.txt`,